by Brian Tomasik

 Stuart Russell and Peter Norvig actually raise this point in Artificial Intelligence: A Modern Approach:

 We can't just give a program a static utility function, because circumstances, and our desired responses to circumstances, change over time.
 For example, if technology had allowed us to design a super-powerful AI agent in 1800 and endow it with the prevailing morals of the time, it would be fighting today to reestablish slavery and abolish women's right to vote.
 On the other hand, if we build an AI agent today and tell it how to evolve its utility function, how can we assure that it won't read that "Humans think it is moral to kill annoying insects, in part because insect brains are so primitive.
 But human brains are primitive compared to my powers, so it must be moral for me to kill humans."

 The mini-series Delete echoes this idea: In it, the world-conquering AI reminds protagonist Daniel Gerson that he too was willing to crush ants in his ant farm if they challenged his authority.

-In "Moral Status As a Matter of Degree?," David DeGrazia acknowledges that the burdensomeness of caring for insects may be a factor in our assessing them as less morally relevant, conditional on their being found sentient:
+DeGrazia (2008) acknowledges that the burdensomeness of caring for insects may be a factor in our assessing them as less morally relevant, conditional on their being found sentient (pp. 194-95):